ansys/pyfluent-visualization/doc/source/api/visualization/pyvista_windows_manager.rst

 .. _ref_pyvista_windows_manager:

-PyVista Windows Manager
+PyVista windows manager
 =======================

 This class manages `PyVista` windows and provides methods to directly interact with them.
 By registering these methods to EventsManager, graphics can be updated during run time and animations can be created.

-The following example will update `window-1` during solution initialization and whenever data is read.
-Also during calculation it will update `window-1` at end of every time step and will create animation.
+The following example updates `window-1` during solution initialization and whenever data is read.
+During the calculation, it also updates `window-1` at the end of every time step and creates an animation.

-`Important`:Animation will be saved whenever window is closed.
+`Important`:The animation is saved when the window is closed.

 .. code-block:: python